jeremy-w/ayadn/README.md

 So you have to post with `'simple quotes'`, this way the console don't mess with your content.

-The thing is, how do you then post a text *containing one ore more exclamation marks + one or more simple quotes*?
+The thing is, how do you then post a text *containing one ore more exclamation marks AND/OR one or more simple quotes?*

-The answer is to use `\`, the *antislash* character, before any exclamation mark when posting **with double quotes**.
+The answer is to post with *"double quotes"* but use `\`, the *antislash* character, before any exclamation mark:

-Put an antislash before the special character that would be escaped, like this:

 ```
-ayadn.rb write "Here's an escaped exclamation mark \!."
+ayadn.rb write "Here's an escaped exclamation mark \! and normal simple quotes in the same text."
 ```

 In the future I will implement a method to automatically strip/escape the special characters.
 In the meantime, just be careful.